Vetelligence/vetelligence-group-project/README.md

-# Prime Solo Project Starting Repo
+# Vetelligence Starting Repo
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This version uses JavaScript, React, Redux, Saga, Express, Passport, and PostgreSQL.

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.
-Make the project `PUBLIC`!

 ## Prerequisites